Benjamin F. Shobe: Career

 After spending three years as an associate in the law firm of Charles Anderson, Shobe began his own practice.
 As a civil rights attorney for the NAACP, Shobe worked with Thurgood Marshall (who later became the first black US Supreme Court Justice), James Nabritt, and James A. Crumlin to integrate the University of Kentucky in 1949.
 These attorneys represented Lyman T. Johnson, a black student who could not attend the university's graduate school because he was black.
 Shobe and his fellow attorneys won the case, Lyman T. Johnson v.
 University of Kentucky, paving the way for minorities to attend the university's graduate and professional schools.

 In 1951, Shobe partnered with attorneys James A. Crumlin and Robert L. Carter to represent plaintiffs in Sweeney v.
 City of Louisville.
 Shobe and his team made successful arguments and won the case in the federal courts.
 As a result of Shobe's work, public parks in Louisville, Kentucky were desegregated.

 On January 6, 1953, Judge Frank Ropke appointed Shobe to the Jefferson Circuit Court, making him the first African American to serve as a judge in Kentucky since Reconstruction.
 Shobe served as a hearing officer for the Workman's Compensation Board, Assistant Commonwealth's Attorney for eight years, and a Trial Commissioner.
 At the request of the Kentucky Secretary of Justice, Shobe traveled throughout Kentucky training lawyers on the state's criminal code.
 In 1972, Shobe appointed Olga Peers, who would later become the first female Circuit Court Judge in Kentucky, to the old Louisville Police Court.

 In November 1976, Governor Julian Carroll appointed Shobe to serve as the Chief Judge of the 15th Division of the Jefferson Circuit Court.
 Shobe was the first African American to be appointed as a Chief Judge, serving with honor until his retirement in 1992.
 For several years after his retirement from the bench, Shobe served as an Alternative Dispute Resolution Specialist for Retired Judges and Associates.

 Civic and religious engagement

-Shobe served as President as the Louisville Branch of the National Association for the Advancement of Colored People (NAACP).
+Shobe served as President of the Louisville Branch of the National Association for the Advancement of Colored People (NAACP).
 He was a member of Omega Psi Phi fraternity.
 A life member of the National Urban League, Shobe also joined Ye Olde Esquires, Inc.

 Shobe joined Portland Memorial Baptist Church in 1978 where he served as a Deacon and Sunday School teacher.